Preparing You to Succeed in Your Media-Related Career

 Graduate Program Tracks

-The M.F.A. in Media Arts and Technology is a multidisciplinary program of study that blends media arts, design, creative expression and technology to enhance communication and user experiences across all industries and disciplines.
+The M.F.A. in media arts & technology is a multidisciplinary program of study that blends media arts, design, creative expression and technology to enhance communication and user experiences across all industries and disciplines.
 Storytellers, designers, filmmakers, photographers, artists and technologists exercise creativity through technology.
-Our Certification in Media Arts and Technology is for professionals who want to expand their knowledge and/or skillset of current media, technology and design applications.
-We offer 3 tracks for both the MFA and the Certificate.

-As a Creative and Strategic Media student, you will learn the art of telling good stories through video, sound, text and graphic design.
-You will be taught which mediums work best for certain stories and will learn how to frame your messaging in order to capture the attention of the widest possible audience.
+As a creative and strategic media M.F.A. student, you will learn the art of telling good stories through video, sound, text and graphic design.
+You will be taught which mediums work best for certain stories and will learn how to frame your messaging to capture the attention of the widest possible audience.

 Meet Our Faculty